openlawteam/tribute-contracts/docs/adapters/Onboarding.md

 ### function \_mintTokensToMember(DaoRegistry dao, address tokenToMint, address memberAddr, uint256 tokenAmount, address payable proposer, address proposalToken, uint256 proposalAmount)

 This function mints the tokens to the new member and creates the member data if it doesn't already exist within the DAO.

+### Events

+- `FailedOnboarding(address applicant, bytes32 cause)`: when there is an overflow while minting new tokens or updating ERC20/ETH token balance in the Bank.